 TP-LINK Technologies was founded in 1996 in Shenzhen, China, and in less than 20 years has established a global presence for itself after opening up to the international market in 2005.

 It’s already the biggest provider of SOHO (Small Office and Home Office) networking in China and is now the world’s leading supplier of WLAN (Wireless Local Area Network) products.
-Manufacturing essential technology like routers, switches, wireless equipment, ADSL modems and network adapters, TP-LINK now sells its wares to 120 countries around the world and claims to serve a billion users worldwide.
+Manufacturing essential technology like routers, switches, wireless equipment, ADSL modems and network adaptors, TP-LINK now sells its wares to 120 countries around the world and claims to serve a billion users worldwide.

 Almost half the company’s sales in 2012 were to the international market and TP-LINK now has strong footholds in North America, South America, Europe, Asia, Australia and the Middle East.
 Impressive achievements for a company that’s just 17 years old!